ncatlab/nlab-content/pages/1788.md

     d^p \vec k
 $$

-for the positive and negative energy contributions from the Fourier expansion in (eqs:FourierModeExpansionOfScalarFieldOnminkowskiSpacetime), so that
+for the positive and negative energy contributions from the Fourier expansion in (eq:FourierModeExpansionOfScalarFieldOnminkowskiSpacetime), so that

 $$
   \phi(x) = \phi^{(-)}(x)  + \phi^{(+)}(x)
   \,.
 $$

-Using the [[canonical commutation relation]] of the mode functions (eqs:CanonicalPoissonCommutationOfModesOfFreeScalarFieldOnMinkowskiSpacetime), we find
+Using the [[canonical commutation relation]] of the mode functions (eq:CanonicalPoissonCommutationOfModesOfFreeScalarFieldOnMinkowskiSpacetime), we find

 $$
   \label{2PointFunctionFreeScalarFieldOnMinkowski}